Terms of Service

 23. TRUST ACCOUNT

 California law requires certain sellers of travel to have a trust account.
-Cadence Travel Inc. has a trust account.
+Coastline Travel Group has a trust account.

 24. CLAIMS DEADLINE AND EXCLUSIVE JURISDICTION